Building Async Batch Processors for Inventory Updates

 return hashlib.sha256(payload).hexdigest()

-def _generate_idempotency_key(self, record: Dict[str, Any]) -> str:
+def _generate_idempotency_key(self, record: dict[str, Any]) -> str:

 return f"{record.get('asset_id')}:{record.get('grant_code')}"